wp-plugins/woocommerce-jetpack/readme.txt

 * Call for Price - Create any custom price label, like "Call for price", for all products with empty price.
 * Currencies - Add all world currencies, change currency symbol.
 * Order Numbers - Sequential order numbering, custom order number prefix and number width.
+* PDF Invoices - Add PDF invoices for store owners and for customers.
-* More Sorting Options - Add more sorting options or remove sorting (including default) at all.
+* More Sorting Options - Add more sorting options or remove sorting at all (including WooCommerce default).
 * Add to Cart - Change text for add to cart buttons for each product type.
 * Old Slugs - Remove old product slugs.